Photo by Ed Yourdon on VisualHunt –

 Instead of the term “luxury travel” (which gets 14,800 searches/month), try ranking for terms like “luxury travel destinations” (210 searches/month) or “luxury travel trends” (170 searches/month).

-Side note: Another tool I love for keyword research is the Keywords Everywhere extensions.
+Side note: Another tool I love for keyword research is the What’s My SERP extension.
 When you make a Google search, it shows you the search volume of the term and a bunch of related keywords and phrases.

 Once you’ve nailed down a good list of keywords that aren’t impossible to rank for, you can include them within your content.
 Just be careful not to overstuff.
 In addition to sounding spammy and repetitive, the search engines will see what you’re trying to do and can penalize you for it.